Thousands of people are forced out of their homes after 7.1 quake in western China

 The quake’s epicenter was in a mountainous area about 3,000 meters (9,800 feet) above sea level, Zhang said.

-In the village of Yamansu, about 115 people were staying in a Communist Party meeting hall, their bedding neatly rolled up on Wednesday morning on top of five long rows of metal bed frames.
+In the township of Yamansu, about 115 people were staying in a Communist Party meeting hall on Wednesday morning, their bedding neatly rolled up on top of five long rows of metal bed frames.
 Medical staff were on hand to check on older residents.

 A grandmother fed one of her grandchildren on one of the beds, while an older one slurped instant noodles.

 Outside, men chatted around a large metal wood-burning cooker with a stove pipe, two wearing chef’s toques.
-Chunks of meat and vegetables in large plastic and metal containers sat on two weathered desks set up on the ground outside.
+Chunks of meat and vegetables in large plastic and metal containers sat on two weathered desks set up outside.

 A light layer of snow covered the frozen ground as temperatures remained well below freezing, although the sunshine brought people outside.